 Best time to visit Italy

 From its romantic, history-rich cities, to idyllic islands and rolling hills in rural beauty spots, it’s clear why Italy is widely regarded as one of the most beautiful countries in the world.
+Italy enjoys a Mediterranean climate, which influences its weather patterns and seasons.
 As a result, Italy attracts vast numbers of visitors each year, around the year, which makes deciding when to go to Italy pretty tricky.
-To help you make up your mind, read on to find out the best time to visit Italy.
+To help you make up your mind, read on to find out the best time to visit Italy, including early fall and early spring as ideal times for enjoying mild weather, fewer crowds, and unique seasonal experiences.

-Overall, the best time to visit Italy is just before or after the peak season months of July and August.
+Overall, the best time to visit Italy is just before or after the peak season months of July and August, when you can enjoy mild temperatures, fewer tourists, and quieter attractions.

 In fact, if you’re planning to visit popular areas, especially beach resorts, we’d go so far as to say you should avoid July and (especially) August altogether.

-In August, when most Italians are on holiday, you can expect the crush to be especially bad in the resorts.
+In August, when most Italians are on vacation, you can expect the crush to be especially bad in the resorts.

 Meanwhile, the major historic cities – Rome, Florence, Venice – are likely to feel slightly artificial, as the only people around are fellow tourists.